papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 .. note::

-   We use a first-order Taylor series expansion because the "small movement" assumption means that the changes regarding ``x``, ``y``, ``z`` are indeed small.
+   We use a first-order Taylor series expansion because the "small movement" assumption means that the changes regarding ``x``, ``y``, ``z`` are small.
 This allows us to ignore higher-order terms in the expansion, which simplifies the math significantly while still providing a good approximation.

 The Aperture Problem - In Practice
 ----------------------------------